Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 - Licensing to prevent `embrace, extend, extinguish `tactics of larger companies will be added.

 Jai is pronounced /dʒɑɪ/ 1, rhyming with ‘chai’, like the tea.
 The name "Jai" means victory (जय) in Hindi, Indian languages, or also "Just Another Idea", or j.a.i. - Jonathan’s awesome idea.
-The Jai language is also often called The Language by Jon Blow, indicating that the name could be changed.
+The Jai language is also often called The Language by Jonathan Blow, indicating that the name could be changed.

 ## 1.5 Specific Jai features